What are sherry cask whiskies? A guide to sherry matured whisky

-At it's simplest, a sherry cask whisky is a whisky that has been aged in a wooden cask that has previously held sherry.
+At it's simplest, a sherry cask whisky is made be ageing whisky in a wooden cask that has previously held sherry.
 Sherry casks can be used to make whisky in a few ways; three common approaches are:

 - Full term maturation in sherry.
 This is where the whisky is put into a sherry cask on Day 1, and stays in that cask until it's bottled.

 - A sherry finish.
 InThe key difference between a sherry finish and full-term maturation in sherry is whether the whisky started and finished in the same cask.
 In the case of a finish, the whisky ages for a period of time in an initial cask, often ex-bourbon.
 The whisky is then transferred (or "re-racked") into a cask that held sherry.
 This approach layers the sherry flavour profile onto the whisky, building out the overall character.
 How long the whisky spends in the sherry cask during this finishing period can vary greatly.
 An average would be around the 3 to 6 month mark.
 But it could be up to a year or two in some cases; almost a second maturation period.

 - Sherry casks within a cask recipe.
 A single malt may draw upon a number of casks to create the final whisky.
 Including a portion of sherry casks in the recipe is a way of introducing this style of flavour, together with other flavour profiles - for example ex-bourbon.

 What types of sherry cask are used to make whisky?